 Smithsonian Channel videos

-The Smithsonian Channel has a variety of videos on different science topics that are commonly played in science classes.
+The Smithsonian Channel has a variety of videos on different science topics.
 Students can watch the videos in the classroom with their peers, playing the video on their iPad while everyone else watches it on the projector screen.
-Alternatively, students can use Chromecast to broadcast the video to a larger screen- read more about the Chromecast here.
-I liked the videos didn’t have a lot of flashing lights too- read more about photosensitivity in the classroom here.
+Alternatively, students can use Chromecast to broadcast the video to a larger screen I liked the videos didn’t have a lot of flashing lights too.
 This app works well with Zoom and VoiceOver and has subtitles on videos, but no descriptive audio as of yet.
-Download the Smithsonian Channel app for iPad here and for Android here.

-In preparation for the August 2017 solar eclipse, Eclipse Soundscapes was created to provide blind and visually impaired users with a view of the eclipse, no staring at the sun needed.
+Eclipse Soundscapes was created in preparation for the August 2017 solar eclipse.
+The purpose of the app is to provide blind and visually impaired users with a view of the eclipse- no need to stare at the sun.
 Even though the eclipse has passed, the app still contains a lot of information about solar eclipses and is expected to expand more as field data from the eclipse is collected.
-Read my post on the Eclipse Soundscapes app here, and my experience watching the solar eclipse here.

 BrainPop Featured Movie

-I watched a lot of BrainPop videos in elementary and middle school, and looked forward to watching the videos in class.
-The BrainPop app allows users to watch the featured movie of the day, and for $3-$7 a month (depending on which subscription is chosen), they can have access to the full BrainPop library.
+I watched a lot of BrainPop videos in elementary and middle school.
+I looked forward to watching the videos in class and seeing the adventures of the different characters.
+The BrainPop app allows users to watch the movie of the day, and for $3-$7 a month (depending on the subscription), they can have access to the full BrainPop library.
 Schools and BrainPop online account holders can access this for free.
-This app is great for accessibility, and was featured by Apple as being one of the most VoiceOver friendly apps, making it a great resource for students.
-Download BrainPop for iPad and BrainPop for Android here.
+This app is great for accessibility, and Apple calls it one of the most VoiceOver friendly apps, making it a great resource for students.

-All of these apps were tested on the 5th generation iPad running iOS 11 and accessibility settings enabled- read more about my iPad accessibility settings here.
-When appropriate, apps were tested on an Android phone running software version 8.1, also known as Android Oreo, and accessibility settings enabled- read more about my Android accessibility settings here.
+All of these apps were tested on the 5th generation iPad running iOS 11 with accessibility settings enabled.
+When appropriate, apps were tested on an Android phone running software version 8.1 with accessibility settings enabled.
 I recommend testing each of these apps out to see which ones work best for your needs.
 If you have any other favorites, comment below with the app name and what device it’s on.